Ghost Fishing UK is exhibiting at the Scuba Digital 2020 conference

 Ghost Fishing was set up around 2015 by dedicated divers to try to remove this lost equipment from the marine environment.
 It is a challenging and difficult task.
 Ghost gear is typically entangled in reefs and wrecks, and its removal can be complicated.

 Ghost Fishing divers survey the site first and collect data on the ghost gear and any animals trapped, alive and dead.
-The technique of removal involves attaching bags to the gear, which the diver fills with air, making them float.
+Data is collected via bot the ghost gear reporting system and the mandatory activity form which all projects must complete.
+This data is critical to provide evidence of the ghost gear problem and adds weight to the mission to reduce it.
+The technique of removal involves divers attaching bags to the gear, which the diver fills with air, making them float.
 The divers then cut the gear free as close to the seabed as possible.
 Great care is needed to ensure that the diver does not become entangled with the equipment.
 This involves a high degree of teamwork, coordination and discipline.

 Now and the Future